Backbase/backbase.github.io/_posts/2021-06-15-android-flexible-configuration-with-deferred-resources.md

 }
 ```

-Meanwhile, our customers can provide a LottieDrawable if they want, or any other `DeferredDrawable`
+Our feature library consumers can provide a `DeferredLottieDrawable` if they are using Lottie, or
-if they don't want Lottie:
+any other `DeferredDrawable` if they don't use Lottie:

 ```kotlin
 SomeConfiguration {
     paymentSuccessIndication = DeferredLottieDrawable.Raw(R.raw.payment_success_animation) {